-- Colinas and Bocas: The Colinas and Bocas targets are the southern and northern extensions, respectively, of the Taunus open pit.
-Several RC and core drilling campaigns (over 120 drill holes) outline a one km trend from the open pit in a southeast direction to the Colinas target.
-Due to the shallow extent of drilling the target remains underexplored. - San Carlos: Located approximately three kms northwest of the Trinidad mine, the San Carlos target is covered by a ground magnetic survey, with trenching, sampling and mapping programs.
-Drill results include 1.87 g/t Au over 36 m and 4.6 g/t Au over 13 m 6. - Guayabo: The Guayabo target is located about eight kms southeast of the Trinidad mine and includes a small historic tungsten mine (tungsten-molybdenum veins).
-Gold-silver drill targets were identified following a soil sampling program, and an intercept of 2.3 g/t Au and 94 g/t Ag over 10 m is reported1. - San Cristobal: Located in the southern-most section of the NW-SE corridor, the San Cristobal target is approximately 12 kms southeast of the historic Trinidad gold mine.
+• Colinas and Bocas: The Colinas and Bocas targets are the southern and northern extensions, respectively, of the Taunus open pit.
+Several RC and core drilling campaigns (over 120 drill holes) outline a 1 km trend from the open pit in a southeast direction to the Colinas target.
+Due to the shallow extent of drilling the target remains underexplored.

+- San Carlos: Located approximately 3 km northwest of the Trinidad mine, the San Carlos target is covered by a ground magnetic survey, with trenching, sampling and mapping programs.
+Drill results include 1.87 g/t Au over 36 m and 4.6 g/t Au over 13 m6. - Guayabo: The Guayabo target is located about 8 km southeast of the Trinidad mine and includes a small historic tungsten mine (tungsten-molybdenum veins).
+Gold-silver drill targets were identified following a soil sampling program, and an intercept of 2.3 g/t Au and 94 g/t Ag over 10 m is reported1. - San Cristobal: Located in the southern-most section of the NW-SE corridor, the San Cristobal target is approximately 12 km southeast of the historic Trinidad gold mine.
 A grid of 4,841 soil samples covers an area of 30 km2 and outlines a 500 m wide zone of gold-bearing quartz veins and stockwork structures that extends for 1.5 km.
 Over 1,600 chip and channel samples were taken, complementing geologic mapping and identifying five individual prospects.
 Initial RC and diamond drilling (1,200 m) tested the area confirming gold mineralisation with reported intercepts of 1.19 g/t Au over 17.65 m, including 3.44 g/t Au over 4.35 m5.
-Significant exploration upside remains at San Cristobal, representing one of the most attractive areas for potential drilling. - Potrerillos: Located approximately two kms northeast of the Trinidad mine, Potrerillos is a prospect that was identified by mapping and chip/channel sampling (700 samples), with 7.8 g/t Au over 5 m reported from channel sampling1.
-In March quarter, surface exploration and shallow drilling were initiated at the Potrerillos area (Table 10).
+Significant exploration upside remains at San Cristobal, representing one of the most attractive areas for potential drilling. - Potrerillos: Located approximately 2 km northeast of the Trinidad mine, Potrerillos is a prospect that was identified by mapping and chip/channel sampling (700 samples), with 7.8 g/t Au over 5 m reported from channel sampling1.
+In the March quarter, surface exploration and shallow drilling were initiated at the Potrerillos area, however the area was inactive during the June quarter.

-Work Program - Quarter ended March 31, 2022
+Work Program - Quarter ended June 30, 2022